-He is currently working in several personal projects, "Somewhere near paradise: Where God Lives" about society and social connections with the human being interaction in a digital era where mobile phones and apps steal time instead of build strong relationships, and "There is no planet B" on environmental concerns, global warming, climate change and the use of fossil fuels.
+He is currently working in several personal projects, "Somewhere near paradise: Where God Lives" about society and social connections with the human being interaction in a digital era where mobile phones and apps that steal time instead of build strong relationships.

-In September 2018, he began to document the Hambach forest (a.k.a.
-Hambi) in the northern state of Rhineland-Westphalia (NRW) in Germany, due to the project of expansion of a coal mine (lignite) by mining company RWE, which aims to destroy a millennial forest of 200 hectares where lives are protected species such as the Bechstein bat.
+In September 2018, he began to document the struggle of people to protect the small Hambach forest (a.k.a.
+Hambi) in the northern state of Rhineland-Westphalia (NRW) in Germany.
+This amazing place is on the mind of mining company RWE, due to the project of expansion of a coal mine (lignite) which aims to destroy a millennial forest of 200 hectares where lives protected species such as the Bechstein bat.

 In the educational aspect, he researches in Visual Anthropology applied to changes in societies (enrolled in a degree in Anthropology).